-This course studies the major themes and artistic innovations in African-Americans literature from the American diaspora in the 17th century to the present.
-Moving from slave narratives, songs, and early American documents through realism and naturalism, into the Harlem or New Negro Renaissance, through the Black Arts Movement, and arriving at contemporary literature, this course provides an historic and literary overview of African American literary production.
-Discussion-oriented class.
-Course requirements include short unit response papers, a group presentation, three quizzes, final exam, and class participation.
+This literature course studies the major themes and artistic innovations in African-American literature from the Africans' diaspora in the 17th century to the present.
+Moving from slave narratives, songs, and early American documents through the aftermath of slavery, into the Harlem or New Negro Renaissance, through the Civil Rights Movement, and arriving at contemporary literature and the election of our first African American president, this course provides an historic and literary overview of African American literary production.
+Course requirements include short unit response papers, a group presentation, unit quizzes, final exam, and class participation.
 Three credits.